bittorrent/widgets/README.md

 See the [Media Downloader Tutorial][mdt] for an introduction to these settings.

+### Download Multiple Torrents in a Single Click ###

+If you have multiple download widgets appearing in your app, you may want to create one more to download everything in a single click, or to download a subset of them.
+You can create one that will download everything by specifying "*" for the url.
+To download only a subset, provide an array of URLs for the url value.
+Either way, clicking the button will trigger all other corresponding download widgets in your app.
+The progress bar will display an average of all related downloads.

 ### Download Widget Callbacks ###

 Widgets provide event-based callbacks.
 With Download Widgets, You can add